bonitasoft/bonita-doc/md/variables.md

 * Retrieve business data using the reference in the [context](contracts-and-contexts.md) when building a form:
 API URL: `../{{context.myBusinessData_ref.link}}`

+* Retrieve lazy references of a business data field using `lazyRef` filter in an External API variable:
+API URL: `{{myBusinessData | lazyRef : 'relationName'}}` where `myBusinessData` is an External API variable retrieving a business data from the context like in the above example and `relationName` the name of the lazy relation field to retrieve.

 ### JavaScript expression

 An JavaScript expression variable is a JavaScript function.
 During the evaluation, the function can use the **$data** variable, which provides access to the page data model.
 For example: